 - Cacao nibs – are rich in antioxidants and adds crunchy bits of healthy chocolate.
 I pick up mine in bulk online (affiliate link) and keep them stored in the refrigerator or freezer.

 - Nut butter – adds healthy plant-based protein and creaminess.
+Use peanut, cashew, or almond butter.
 Blend it in, or add a dollop to the top of your smoothie bowl.
+For nut allergies, use sun butter instead.

 - Coconut – I toast my coconut for about 5 minutes at 400 degrees F., let it cool down, then store it in airtight containers, so it’s handy when making smoothies.